jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 went by.
 Then, a really  great opportunity opened up that would turn out to be the job that I hope to keep until I retire.

- I am now part of the University Housing IT Department at Southern Illinois University-Carbondale.
-Actually I am the IT Director for University Housing at SIU-C, with a functional title of Assistant Director-IT.
+ I am now part of the University Housing IT Department.
+Actually I am the IT Director for a State University, with a functional title of Assistant Director-IT.
   The Housing IT office provides dedicated support for University Housing administrative offices, student computer labs, website design/development, and residence hall cable television.
 The services provided can be broken down into the following categories:

 IT Management and Administration
 1. Assist senior management in strategic planning as it relates to technology needs, both in Housing              administrative offices, students residences and common areas.